 Though she initially focused on life sciences in early modern Europe, her interests encompass a broad range of periods and cultures, and her work straddles a multiplicity of disciplines, from philosophy, the neurosciences, and anthropology, to the histories of psychology, medicine, art, and food.

-She endeavours to bridge the divide between the "two cultures" - the sciences and the humanities - and to bring to a general audience accessible accounts that analyse the origins of our deepest concerns about our embodied selves.
+She increasingly works with neuroscientists and neurologists, endeavouring to bridge the sciences and the humanities by fostering dialogues across the divide between them, and to bring to a general audience accessible accounts that analyse the origins of our deepest concerns about our embodied selves.

 Click here to download Noga’s CV.